ballerina-platform/ballerina-dev-website/learn/user-guide/testing-ballerina-code/writing-tests.md

 ### @test:BeforeGroups {}

-For each group specified in this annotation, the function that follows the annotation will be executed once before all the tests belonging to the group are executed.
+For each group specified in this annotation, the `BeforeGroups` annotated function will be executed once before any of the tests belonging to the group.

 ***Example:***